Branded virtual data room hero.

 • Do analytics still track mobile views?

 Ellty is browser-based and works on mobile devices.
 You don't need to download a separate app - the platform runs in your mobile browser.
-For founders managing the data room, the dashboard is accessible from any device.
+For teams managing the data room, the dashboard is accessible from any device.

 If you need a dedicated native app for offline access or complex document management, evaluate enterprise options - but for most fundraising use cases, a responsive web experience is sufficient.